ralf-walk/articles/testing_puppeteer.md

 ## Conclusion and suggestions
 Angular testing is great and I was a big fan of it for a long time.
 But it has its drawbacks and I encounter often that projects are relying on a big mock infrastructure to isolate their components and make them unit testable.
 The mocks by itself must be maintained and kept in sync with the current implementation.
 This makes the code more difficult to refactor and you cannot rely on your test after refactoring the code.
 They are just testing the current working snapshot of your code.

 Much of the testing afford can now be done with UI testing using Puppeteer.
 You test your code at a higher level being more robust to refactorings.
 Of course you loose the ability to explicitly white box test functions.
 But there is no one permitting you from writing them.

 So, my suggestion is to be pragmatic.
-Carefully adjust your testing efford to the following aspects:
+Carefully adjust your testing afford to the following aspects:
   * How big is the team actually writing the UI part of your application?
   * How much impact and number of users the application have?
   * How fast will you develope your app and hit the marked?
 Do you need a near 100% unit test coverage if you are not sure whether your application will survive (MVP approach)?
   * What is the TTL of your application in today's fast changing world?
   * How much is the code refactored / stability of the code base (-> More UI-Tests, less unit tests)?

-As such I don't like to generalise the Test Pyramid on each project.
+As such I don't like to generalize the Test Pyramid on each project.